Ballarotto granted continuance for discovery time for client

 “In light of the serious allegations, the defendants will require considerable time to review discovery, to investigate the charges and to develop possible defenses to the charges,” Shipp wrote.

 Mack, his brother Ralphiel Mack and associate Joseph “JoJo” Giorgianni were indicted Dec.
 6 and pleaded not guilty to all charges during an arraignment later that month.
-Giorgianni’s attorney,
+Giorgianni’s attorney, Jerome Ballarotto, said the continuance was vital to mount an effective defense.

 The three are likely to be tried together, said U.S. Attorney Paul Fishman, who is prosecuting the case.

 Shipp designated the legal process a “complex case,” and ordered a freeze through June 17 on the 70-day requirement between arraignment and trial set by the Speedy Trial Act.
-With another continuance possible and motions in the case also exempt from the time limit, trial commencement isn’t likely until well into the summer,
+With another continuance possible and motions in the case also exempt from the time limit, trial commencement isn’t likely until well into the summer, Ballarotto said.

 “We need time,” defense attorney Jerome Ballarotto said yesterday.
 “The government’s had this for a year.
 We need time to get the discovery."